golanpiyush/yt_flutter_musicapi/README.md

 # 🎵 YT Flutter Music API

 Not_Maintained_Anymore
+to still be able to use head to, ‘build/gradle’ and change the YtMusic=$latest_version YtDlp=$latest_version to the latest versions for each library. finish it off by running ‘gradle.bat’ and incrementing the plugin version to another...

 A powerful Flutter plugin that bridges **YouTube Music** functionality using a **Kotlin + Python (Chaquopy)** backend.